What Instagram Creators Are Doing Now That Engagement Tanked

 Why It Matters Now

-• Which content format actually performs now?
+• Which content formats are actually driving engagement

-• When is your audience most active?
+• When your audience is most active, you can schedule smarter

 Man analyzing social media performance statistics on an iPad, assessing engagement metrics and growth trends

-2. Leveraging the Instagram Creator Marketplace: Direct Brand Deals
+Leveraging the Instagram Creator Marketplace: Direct Brand Deals

 Why More Creators Are Turning to It